gedrutten/Portfolio/content/3644QCA/Day13.md

 {{< figure src="/img/3644QCA/day13/IMG_5234.jpg" link="/img/3644QCA/day13/IMG_5234.jpg" width="100%" >}}
 Almost out.
 The building on the hill was part of Jingshan Park - we didn't go there.
 By this stage, we were hot, exhausted, hungry and over crowds.
 We decided to walk east then south along the border wall trying to look for some place nice to eat.
-When we got back to the southern wall without having found any place to eat, we decided that we should just go see Tianamen square since we were practically there.
+When we got back to the southern wall without having found any place to eat, we decided that we should just go see Tiananmen square since we were practically there.

 <div class="row">
     <div class="6u 12u$(medium)">